merhmood/design-patterns/README.md

-# STRATERGY PATTERN USING TYPESCRIPT
+# DESIGN PATTERN USING TYPESCRIPT

-** this project uses typescript to demonstrate the duck example of ** `Head first design pattern book`
+** this project uses typescript to demonstrate software design pattern

 ### npm install